rundeck/docs/docs/administration/security/storage-plugins/cyberark-storage.md

 - **Client Certificate Alias**
 : The name that the Client Certificate is saved under in the key store.

 Once the configuration settings have been added to Rundeck, restart Rundeck.
 Following the restart and logging in, click on the gears icon in the top right corner of Rundeck.
-In that menu, you will see "Key Storage."
-Select it and Cyberark keys will be shown at the path you specified in the config above.
+In that menu, there is "Key Storage."
+Select it and Cyberark keys will be shown at the path specified in the config above.